-Managing type 2 diabetes can require various changes to your lifestyle.
+Managing type 2 diabetes can require changing your lifestyle.

-In addition to checking your blood sugar, you have to incorporate a healthy diet and regular exercise.
+In addition to checking your blood sugar, it's important to incorporate a healthy diet and regular exercise.

 Your doctor may also prescribe medications to help you treat and manage your type 2 diabetes.